Board of Elections & Registrations

 The voter identification card is provided for voting purposes only.
 For more information visit www.GaPhotoID.com.

 Absentee voting by mail begins 45 days prior to a statewide, countywide, or federal general election and whenever ballots are available for special elections.
 It begins at least 28 days prior to a municipal general election.
 Absentee voting can be done in person at the voter registration office or by mail 21 days prior to the election.
 An absentee ballot application is required to vote by mail.
 Unlike in the past, no reason for absentee voting is required.
-An application can be obtained by contacting the voter registration office or online at www.sos.georgia.gov/elections and can be mailed, faxed, or hand delivered to the registration office.
-Select the Forms and Publicatons tab on the right side of the website to access the application.
-Also, Saturday voting is now in effect.
+An application can be obtained by contacting the voter registration office or online at www.sos.georgia.gov and can be mailed, faxed, or hand delivered to the registration office.
+The absentee voting application is also located on the left side of the page .
+Also, Saturday voting is now in effect for elections involving state or federal candidates.
 Saturday voting is available 2 Saturdays before the election from 9:00 a.m. until 4:00 p.m. at the courthouse.
 The last day to obtain an absentee ballot is the Friday before the election.
 No ballots are issued on the Monday prior to the election.